by Jeffrey R. Charles.

-On the way back to Cochabamba, we went into an isolated and deserted looking area on the outskirts of Sevaruyo so myself and a few others could clear our plumbing.
+On the way back to Cochabamba, we went into an isolated and deserted looking area on the outskirts of Sevaruyo, so a few people (including myself) could clear our plumbing.
 Unfortunately, the only private place was a stable that was infested with horseflies, so contending with them for my blood made for an interesting balancing act.
 In the U.S., using a similarly unconventional restroom could be interpreted as having to "void where prohibited by law".

 As we were getting back on the bus, I looked at the desolate surroundings.
 It was all brown adobe walls and brown dirt.
 There was not a green plant in sight, which was quite a contrast to our eclipse site.
-Until I saw this place, I had been impressed at how desolate our eclipse site was.
-I recall thinking how desolate and alien this area would have looked only a few hours before, during totality.
+Until I saw this extremely desolate place, I had been impressed at how desolate our comparatively less desolate eclipse site was.
+I recall thinking how desolate and alien this area would have looked only a few hours before, when the eclipse was total.

-We arrived in Oruro a couple of hours before sunset and drove to within half a block of the house belonging to Roberto's relatives.
-We waited there while our driver and Roberto looked for a new tire for the bus.
+We arrived in Oruro a couple of hours before sunset, then drove to within half a block of the 4-story house belonging to Roberto's relatives.
+We waited there while our driver and Roberto looked for a new spare tire for the bus.
 As we were waiting, I was observing some indigenous street vendors in the area.
 One of them had a wide array of shoes on a low profile display that must have been at least four meters long.

 In the days after the eclipse, I watched some TV to see if there was going to be any late news coverage about the eclipse.
-There was some, but on one day there was considerably more coverage about a bomb scare in town.
+There was some, but only one day later, there was considerably more coverage about a bomb scare in town.
 Apparently, Bolivian authorities had located the leader of a local coup which had failed in the early 1980's.
 He was under arrest in Brazil and Bolivian authorities were trying to extradite him.
 His operatives responded to this by planting bombs in Cochabamba and at various other locations in Bolivia.
-One such device, about half the size of a shoe box, was found in a local city government building which I had been at only a few hours before.
-Fortunately, it had been possible for the authorities to take it out of town and explode it with no damage to people or property.
+The news showed that one such device, about half the size of a shoe box, was found in what appeared to be the same local city government building that I'd been at only a few hours before.
+(Hard to know for sure, since the news only showed an outdoor staircase area.)
+Fortunately, it had been possible for the authorities to take the device it out of town and explode it with no damage to people or property.

 One evening, I set up my telescope so Roberto and his family could look at Saturn.
 I wanted to go out of town and take photos of southern deep sky objects when I felt up to it, and wanted to give his family an opportunity to look through my telescope on a night other than one in which I would seek to take photos.
 A couple of other people were there, including Wilma, the director of Buenas Nuevas.
 Both Willma and Roberto's wife Gloria had an amusing and likable tendency to musically pronounce "mmmm" or "ahhh" when they were impressed by something.
 On one occasion, both Gloria and Willma did it at the same time, and Roberto almost laughed his head off.